Prefer-DAS: Learning from Local Preferences and Sparse Prompts for Domain Adaptive Segmentation of Electron Microscopy: Method

 \subsubsection{Problem Setting}

-This study investigates cross-domain segmentation of mitochondria, one of the most important intra- cellular structures, from EM images under weak supervision.
-Specifically, we have a well-trained model on the source domain $\mathcal{D}^s=\{(x^s,y^s)\}$, which has full pixel-wise labels $y^s$, and a weakly-labeled target domain $\mathcal{D}^t=\{(x^t,w^t)$ with weak labels $w^t$.
-In addition to the \textit{sparse point labels} $w^t=\bar{c}^t$ used in our preliminary version \cite{chen2025prompt}, we further introduce one time human feedback on the training data, i.e., human preferences on different segmentation predictions, as the weak supervision in the form of \textit{local preferences} $w^t=r^t$ and \textit{sparse local preferences} $w^t=\bar{r}^t$.
-Rather than obtaining the preferred segmentation by globally evaluating candidate segmentation predictions $\{y_i^t\}_{i=1}^K$, as illustrated in Fig. \ref{fig0}, the local preference setting selects the preferred segmentation $y_p^t$ and dispreferred ones $\{y_d^t\}$ in a patch-wise way.
-For sparse local preferences, a human evaluator only needs to assess the segmentation quality on a small proportion (by default, 15\%) of patches to obtain a sparsely preferred segmentation \(\bar{y}_p^t\) and sparsely dispreferred ones $\{\bar{y}_d^t\}$.
+This study investigates cross-domain segmentation under weak supervision.
+Specifically, we have a well-trained model on the source domain $\mathcal{D}^s=\{(x^s,y^s)\}$, which has full pixel-wise labels $y^s$, and a weakly-labeled target domain $\mathcal{D}^t=\{(x^t,w^t)\}$ with weak labels $w^t$.
+In addition to the \textit{sparse point labels} $w^t=\bar{c}^t$ used in our preliminary version \cite{chen2025prompt}, we further introduce human feedback on the training data, i.e., human preferences on different segmentation predictions, as the weak supervision in the form of \textit{local preferences} $w^t=r^t$.
+Rather than obtaining preferred segmentation by globally evaluating candidate segmentation predictions $\{y_i^t\}_{i=1}^K$, as shown in Fig. \ref{fig1}, the local preference setting selects the preferred segmentation $y_p^t$ and dispreferred ones $\{y_d^t\}$ in a patch-wise way.
 In addition, we also devise \textit{simulated preferences} $w^t=\bar{r}_s^t$ as self-learned weak labels.

-Our objective is to develop a model that is flexible enough to perform UDA, WDA, as well as interactive versions of UDA and WDA depending on the availability of human prompts.
-The model should also be flexible enough to be capable of effectively utilizing both human prompts and preferences when provided.
+Our objective is to develop a high-performing model that is flexible enough to perform UDA and WDA in both automatic and interactive segmentation modes, depending on the availability of point prompts and preferences.
+Additionally, the model should effectively align with spatially varying feedback.